skrapkam/samchang/src/projects/your-work/index.md

 ## Context Messages

 We also added context messages for each project depending on the project stage.
 Information such as quote amount or completion requests would be displayed here.
 Again, this is to help clients get an early snapshot of where their projects are at to make quick decisions.
 One consideration we made when deciding on what messages to show was our current notification system.
-While we wanted to display useful messages, we also didn’t want to replace our notifications with them.
+While we wanted to display useful messages, we also didn't want to replace our notifications with them.

 ![Your Work](./images/img_yourwork_context-message.png "Quote and completion request messages")

 # Constraints

-We didn’t get to ship search and filter features as well as test throughout the design process because of constraints such as time and other product initiatives.
+We didn't get to ship search and filter features as well as test throughout the design process because of constraints such as time and other product initiatives.

 # User Testing